trosenkrantz/RAPTOR/README.md

 ```
 RAPTOR checks for matching inputs in the order of appearance.
 It ignores simple line and block comments but does not use JSON5.

+### TCP and Serial Port
+For TCP and serial port auto-replies, RAPTOR passes input to the state machine byte by byte.
+Thus, RAPTOR behaves the same regardless of how data is buffered.

+See [replies.json](src/main/distributions/replies.json) for an example.

-## SNMP
+### SNMP
 For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

 If RAPTOR finds no output to an SNMP auto-reply, it responds with Null.

 See [snmp-replies.json](src/main/distributions/snmp-replies.json) for an example.

-## TCP
-For TCP auto-replies, RAPTOR passes input to the state machine byte by byte.
-Thus, RAPTOR behaves the same regardless of how data is buffered.

-See [replies.json](src/main/distributions/replies.json) for an example.

-## WebSocket
+### WebSocket
 For WebSocket auto-replies, `input` is the whole payload data received, either for a text or binary frame.

 See [replies.json](src/main/distributions/replies.json) for an example.